Alamo Contemporary Kitchen & Dining Space Remodel

 High-end appliances were chosen to finish off the look, to include a Sub-Zero matching 36" dual refrigerator and freezer and a 48" Wolf gas range.
 A microwave drawer and plenty of outlets make this kitchen entertainment-ready for any size gathering.

-The piece de resistance of the new kitchen is an oversized classic chimney hood vent made of oxidized bronze.
+The piece de resistance of the new kitchen is an oversized classic chimney hood vent made of copper with a stipple patina.
 Not only was it challenging to make and install, but it had to be shaped and built to fit around the existing ceiling beams.
 Last but not least, Luxury Vinyl Plank flooring was used for the hallway leading to the rest of the home.

 An oddly shaped room is transformed into a stunning kitchen, dining, and living space, and the homeowners couldn't be happier!